 We do not accept woody yard waste because these items are unlikely to break down in the composting process or the anaerobic digestion process.
 Please keep yard waste separate from your food waste at this time.
 For more information on Boston yard waste collection, please visit www.boston.gov/yardwaste

-Once service has begun and your MyAccount is active, you will be able to purchase bags of finished compost online for delivery to your home.
+While compost is not yet available for purchase, we hope to make this available in year two of the program.
 For community gardeners, you can fill out this form and get compost delivered to your garden.
 For schools, you can fill out the form with your school email and then pick up the compost from Landscape Express.

 Both the 12-gallon curbside bin and countertop bin include a latching lid that seals in odors, and the use of compostable liners help keep the bin clean week to week.
 The liners also allow for easy removal of food waste on collection day, easy wipe-downs of the container for maintenance, and help prevent spills from any liquids when tied shut.
 For particularly smelly food items (like meat scraps, seafood shells, or expired dairy), it can be helpful to store those in a small container in the freezer until your service day.

 Like preventing odors, unwanted pests should not be an issue if your bin is properly maintained.
 Keeping the bin closed and secured with the latch will help prevent attracting flies or bugs, and if the bin is kept outside, can prevent rodents and other critters from accessing your food scraps.
 Using the fridge/freezer method (mentioned in the answer above) with meat, dairy, or seafood scraps can be an extra precaution for avoiding attracting pests to your bin.